Pumpkin Angel Food Cake

 Instructions

-• Bake 37 to 47 minutes or until crust is dark golden brown and cracks are dry.
+• Bake the cake.
+Bake 37 to 47 minutes or until crust is dark golden brown and cracks are dry.
 Remove the cake from the oven and immediately turn the pan upside down onto a glass bottle or support it with glass cups.
 Let it sit upside down for about 2 hours or until cake is completely cool.
 Using a knife, loosen the cake from the sides of the pan and invert the cake to a serving plate.
 Use a long serrated knife to cut the cake in half horizontally to make two layers.

-• Store in the refrigerator.
+• Store in the refrigerator in an airtight container.

 Video